Saturday, August 14 (continued)

 Sunday, August 15

 Sari and I tried to sing a duet, “As I Have Loved You,” but she lost her voice in tears and I lost the harmony in some other key (without Sari singing, I could no longer hear my part in my head)—but we meant well.
 (I think it was awful, really.)
-We had been practicing it in the coach all the way there, but sometimes practice is of no use.
+We had been practicing it in the coach all the way there and had sounded good, alas.
 At least everybody had heard it the way it was meant to be sung, even if not during the official performance.

 Sari and I felt that going to the Church of England had benefitted us in ways we could not have foreseen.
 We gained a deeper appreciation for traditions while at the same time appreciating that the spirit of the Lord often demands more than rote attention to traditional detail.
 We found that the addition of traditional beauties—music, architecture, a bit of pomp—enriched our attitudes toward the gospel of Jesus Christ.
 We have heard the argument that such things too often disguise a spiritual emptiness, and that is valid for those who feel that way, but it doesn’t have to be that way for all.
 Sari and I hoped that our appreciation of ornamentation would never allow us to forget the essential simplicity of the gospel plan.
 We wanted a time for outward splendor and a time for outward simplicity.
 The Holy Ghost would always be the guide to knowing when was the right time for each.
 We suppose we may have to wait for the Millennium to come, or at least until Zion is in the hearts of all the people, for a full realization of the possibilities.

 On the way to Tintern Abbey in eastern Wales, we sang more hymns.
 Wales is green.
 Of course, we understood that this summer all of Britain was experiencing something of a drought, but everything had been greener than at home.
 Still, Wales was greener than the places we had been thus far.